Bitter Andrew Cuomo Denies Multitude of Sexual Harassment Allegations Before Resigning

 New York Gov. Andrew Cuomo resigned Tuesday after 11 women accused him of sexual harassment, but he continued to deny the accusations during his resignation speech.

-Cuomo spoke on camera after a 50-minute presentation from his lawyer defending him from the allegations detailed in a report from the state attorney general, that set off a political firestorm against his position.
+Cuomo spoke on camera after a 50-minute presentation from his lawyer defending him from the allegations detailed in a report from the state attorney general, that set off a political firestorm that ended his political career.

 “Let’s start New York tough.
-With the Truth,” he said, defying the report as “false.”
+With the Truth,” Cuomo said, defying the report as “false” and politically motivated.

-“The most serious allegations made against me had no credible factual basis in the report,” he said, repeating the details of the multitude of complaints as “alleged.”
+“The most serious allegations made against me had no credible factual basis in the report,” he said, referring to a woman’s accusation that he groped her in his office.

-Cuomo excused his behavior as what he believed was either part of a joke, a result of a “sense of humor,” kissing people “casually.”
+Cuomo dismissed the details of the rest of the complaints as “alleged” excusing his behavior as what he believed was either part of a joke, a result of a “sense of humor,” or kissing people “casually.”

 Gov. Andrew Cuomo (D-NY) announced he will resign from his office in 14 days after an investigation found he sexually harassed multiple women. https://t.co/QCc77kStUl